AntarticMokeys/comp2850-hci-starter-VN/wk06/research/stories.md

 # Job Stories — Week 6 Needs-Finding

-## Story S1: Centralised accessibility hu
+## Story S1: Centralised accessibility hub
 **Situation**: When I'm navigating UI
 **Motivation**: I want all my accessibility needs in one place such as text icons or brightness, **Outcome**: so I can continue with my task swiftly,